 “How about I go get myself cleaned up and we go down to the creek and catch some breakfast?”
 I offered.

 “Yeah.
 I mean, no. I’ll do it.”
-He reached for the zipper, grabbed his boots and belt, opened the tent and left.
+He reached for the tent’s zipper, grabbed his boots and belt, opened the flap and left.
 He didn’t even close it behind him.
 By the time I got my shoes on my feet, even if I hadn’t tied them, and stood up outside the tent, he already retrieved his pole and tackle box and was headed to the creek.
-I stood in my cam-moose-flag pajamas watching him rapidly walk away.
+I stood in my cam-moose-flage pajamas watching him rapidly walk away.
 There would be no morning-after sex.